tchaudhry91/FlowSamp/README.md

 Demonstrator Application
 - The Demonstrator requires working 'X' Server.
-The default installation does not come with one, however ssh -Y works fine and can be used.
-So 'ssh -Y ryu@xyzhost' should suffice.
+The default installation does not come with one, however ssh -X works fine and can be used.
+So 'ssh -X ryu@xyzhost' should suffice.
 - For the basic Demonstrator, just run the following:
 	* ./flow_samp_testbed.py pcap pcap_multiplier (use -h for more info)